oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/accessing-the-domain/access-admin-console-em.md

 #### Use an Administration Server `NodePort`

+***Note***: Using Administration Server `NodePort` is convenient for development use cases and is not recommended for production use cases.

-1. Configure the Administration Server to expose an externally accessible NodePort in the Domain resource.
+You can configure an Administration Server to expose an externally accessible NodePort using these two steps:

+1. Configure a Network Access Point (custom channel) with the T3 protocol on the Administration Server.
+2. Expose this channel on a NodePort service using the `domain.spec.adminServer.adminService.channels` attribute.

    For an example of setting up the `NodePort` on an Administration Server, see [Use a `NodePort`]({{< relref "/managing-domains/accessing-the-domain/wlst#use-a-nodeport" >}}).
 For information about the `NodePort` Service on an Administration Server, see the [Domain resource](https://github.com/oracle/weblogic-kubernetes-operator/blob/{{< latestMinorVersion >}}/documentation/domains/Domain.md) document.

-2. Use the following URL from your browser to access the WebLogic Server Administration Console:
+3. Use the following URL from your browser to access the WebLogic Server Administration Console:

    ```
    http://hostname:adminserver-NodePort/console